 Antiques?
 Your collection of beer mugs?
 The furniture you bought solo before marriage?
 To avoid confusion in the event of a divorce, outlining in premarital agreement ownership of personal property can save much haggling and heartache down the road.

 Your pet has been by your side for years, but after years of marriage, could your spouse claim ownership?
 Since pets for some couples are as dear as children, there's no surprise here that outlining pet ownership in a premarital agreement is becoming more and more common.

 Attorney Fees and Costs

 The parties to a premarital agreement can also negotiate who pays the cost of preparing the premarital agreement.
 This is incredibly helpful when a wealthy individual wants a premarital agreement to get married.
-Still, the other party needs financial assistance to hire his or her own attorney.
-As discussed later, having one's own attorney to negotiate and draft the premarital agreement is paramount.
-If the financially dominant party wholly controls the negotiation and the other party cannot afford to obtain review by independent counsel, enforcement may become problematic.
+Still, the other party needs financial assistance to hire their attorney.
+As discussed later, having one's attorney negotiate and draft the premarital agreement is paramount.
+If the financially dominant party wholly controls the negotiation and the other party cannot afford to review independent counsel, enforcement may become problematic.